Is Your Hurricane Preparedness Kit Ready For Florence? Here Are Some Things You May Be Missing

-Effects of Hurricane Florence are expected to hit North and South Caroline on Thursday and it is poised to touch down on land sometime between Friday and Saturday.
+Effects of Hurricane Florence are expected to hit North and South Carolina on Thursday, and it is poised to touch down on land sometime between Friday and Saturday.
 So what can you prepare if you are in the danger zone?
-North Carolina’s Department of Public Safety compiled a list of essentials for an emergency hurricane preparedness kit and it is recommended that anyone near the Southeastern United States prepares for the storm.
+North Carolina’s Department of Public Safety compiled a list of essentials for an emergency hurricane preparedness kit and it is recommended that anyone near the Southeastern United States prepare for the storm.

 Officials are urging residents to prepare a kit before the hurricane strikes if they haven’t already.
 The website reminds users that it is important to keep all emergency supplies in one place and that every family member should know where the kit is kept.
 Food for animals and people should last between three to seven days.